 Johnson City, TN 37614

-"The final Speech-Language Pathology Open House is scheduled for April 13, 2013.
-For those interested, please email SLPprogram@mail.etsu.edu or contact Dr. Guntupalli at email@example.com.
+"The first Speech-Language Pathology Open House is scheduled for November 23, 2013.
+For those interested, please email SLPprogram@etsu.edu or contact Dr. Guntupalli at firstname.lastname@example.org.
 More details here."

 Don't miss out on the 2013 Sol Adler Conference at the University of Tennessee!
 This year's speaker, Kathryn Kohnert, will address "Bilingual Children with Language Impairment: Assessment and Treatment".
 The conference will also host Devin Casenhiser, a current faculty member at UT, will present "Fostering and Assessing Functional Language in Children with Autism" during the luncheon.
 Please see the attached flyer for more information!